Bar Harbor in the Off-season and Winter

 Region: DownEast and Acadia

-During peak season, the coastal town of Bar Harbor is a hub of activity — tour boats hum along the marina, shops and restaurants bustle with tourists, and the local trolley sounds its happy chime.
+During peak season of summer and fall, the coastal town of Bar Harbor is a hub of activity — tour boats hum along the marina, shops and restaurants bustle with tourists, and the local trolley sounds its happy chime.
 It’s no wonder it’s beloved by so many — with its proximity to Acadia National Park and many great places to explore, eat and stay, it’s an ideal vacation spot.
 As the weather cools, the stream of visitors subsides and things quiet down, but therein lies the undiscovered side of Bar Harbor — the off-season!
+Late autumn into early spring is a wonderful time to visit.
 Serene but no less sensational, Bar Harbor is easy to fall in love with all over again during this special time.

 Whether it’s holiday shopping you seek or a memento from your trip, there are some great gems to shop during the off-season.
 The town hosts several festive shopping events during late fall and winter: The first involves a sale where you can shop in the comfort of your PJs (yes, you read that correctly) and a race where businesses compete from beds on wheels (you have to see it to believe it).
 As the holidays grow near, there is often a merry sale involving a very special someone driving an iconic sleigh.